Range Animals at Full DrawDead-On Range Finder is the simplest and most effective Range Finding System for Bowhunters...Guaranteed!

-Step 3: Using your current pin setup, make the shot.
+Step 3: Using your current sight setup, line up your sight pin and release.

 The Dead-On Range Finder is Univeral and Installs on ANY BOW SIGHT in a matter of minutes.
 Every kit comes with complete details.
 Complete installation of our state-of-the art range finder is simple, straight-forward and can be accomplished by any Archery Hunter.

 - Clean the side of the bow sight pin guard.

 - Peel the protective back off of the Dead-On Range Finder to expose the adhesive surface.

 - Apply the Dead-On Range Finder to the bow sight pin guard where it will give you the best view of your game animal and press firmly.
 You do not need to ‘line up’ with any of your sight pins.

 - Place the fiber optic pins in their positions starting from the bottom according to the appropriate calibration chart in the package insert.
 This will calibrate the Dead-On Range Finder for your draw length and specific game animal.